bucketeer-io/bucketeer/docs/rfcs/0042-evaluation-for-updated-features.md

 1. Add a function to get the feature flag dependencies.
 2. Change the server behavior to put archived feature flags to Redis.(The server does not return archived flags to the SDK at this time.)
-3. Add a `EvaluatedAt` and `IsUserAttributesChanged` fields to GetEvaluationsRequest object.
+3. Add a `EvaluatedAt` and `IsUserAttributesUpdated` fields to GetEvaluationsRequest object.
 4. Add implementation to check the timestamp `EvaluatedAt` against feature flag's `UpdatedAt` field.(`UserEvaluationsID` is also continue to be accepted.)
-5. Add implementation to evaluate the features that have targeting rules when `IsUserAttributesChanged` is true.
+5. Add implementation to evaluate the features that have targeting rules when `IsUserAttributesUpdated` is true.
 6. Modify each SDK to support `EvaluatedAt` and differential update the local data.
 7. Make GetEvaluationsRequest's `UserEvaluationsID` field deprecated and `Tag` field optional.